tappleby/laravel-auth-token/README.md

 Currently the auth tokens are stored in the database, you will need to run the migrations:

 	php artisan migrate --package=tappleby/laravel-auth-token

+##### Optional configuration

+This package defaults to using email as the username field to validate against, this can be changed via the package configuration.

+1. Publish the configuration `php artisan config:publish tappleby/laravel-auth-token`
+2. Edit the `format_credentials` closure in `app/config/packages/tappleby/laravel-auth-token/config.php`

+Example - Only validate active users and check the username column instead of email:

+	'format_credentials' => function ($username, $password) {
+		return array(
+			'username' => $username,
+			'password' => $password,
+			'active' => true
+		);
+	}

+You can read more about the laravel Auth module here: [Authenticating Users](http://laravel.com/docs/security#authenticating-users)

 ### The controller